-Transfer to instruments quickly after takeoff.
-The horizon will probably not be visible, so attitude speed and direction must be maintained with reference to the aeroplane's instruments.
+Transfer to instruments quickly after take-off.
+The horizon will probably not be visible, so attitude, speed and direction must be maintained with reference to the aeroplane's instruments.

-The student should already be familiar with the illusions they may experience when instrument flying, these will still be present at night.
+The student should already be familiar with the illusions they may experience when instrument flying.
+These will still be present at night.

-In addition the following illusions can be experienced at night:
+In addition, the following illusions can be experienced at night:

 While carrying out the preflight, note the position of the aeroplane on the aerodrome and the position of other aircraft.

-It is also advisable to wear a high visibility jacket, and to be conscious of personal safety.
+It's also advisable to wear a high visibility jacket, and to be conscious of personal safety.